jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 *   Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs](https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos)?

-    It should be a negligible increase concerning execution time since our scoring plugin extracts topology information from the NetTopology CRD and application information from the AppGroup CRD.
+    It should be a negligible increase concerning execution time since our scoring plugin extracts topology information from the NetworkTopology CRD and application information from the AppGroup CRD.
-    All network weights are pre-calculated by the controller and updated in the status part of the CRD to minimize the overhead of the scoring plugin.
+    All network weights are pre-calculated by the controller and updated in the status part of the CRDs to minimize the overhead of the scoring plugin.
     We will perform several experiments to evaluate the impact of our design.

 *   Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

     No - Metrics / Information are available in both CRDs and only pulled by our plugins when needed.
     It should be a negligible increase in terms of resource usage.
-Experiments are planned to evaluate the overhead of the Netperf component and both controllers (AppGroup CRD and NetTopology CRD).
+Experiments are planned to evaluate the overhead of the Netperf component and both controllers (AppGroup CRD and NetworkTopology CRD).
     In addition, the algorithms provided run in linear and logarithmic time for the number of nodes.